-Our doctors and staff wash their hands before and after touching every animal
+- Our doctors and staff wash their hands before and after touch every animal

-You have been in close contact with a confirmed or probable case of COVID-19
+- You have been in close contact with a confirmed or probably case of COVID-19

 Pull into a parking spot and give us a call.
 We’ll can bring any medication or food to out to your car or collect your pet for a drop off appointment.
 We will streamline this process in coming days/weeks with designated parking spots and signs.